 The emphasis in the second stage was on hiring management and professional talent to promote business portfolio transformations, all part of the transition to a customer-driven business model that VISION 2025 outlined.
 In that spirit, we implemented key talent management-a framework for discussing individual development plans for each of the future executives positioned as potential leaders of the Group's future business endeavors-in fiscal 2016.
 We also worked to establish and enhance our human resources governance framework in response to the global expansion of our businesses and organizations.
-Initiatives along these governance lines included laying the foundation for optimizing employee placement via position management within a global grade structure, as well as launching global employee engagement surveys to help define our organizational culture (uniqueness) and identify issues to address.
+Initiatives along these governance lines included laying the foundation for optimizing employee placement our founding, such as our project to address food shortages by producing raw material for fertilizers from coal gas byproducts.
+Since the present-day Mitsui Chemicals took shape via a merger in 1997, we have continued to grow on a global scale through numerous mergers and integrations involving other companies and businesses.
+We have cultivated a corporate climate that embraces diversity-an element evident in the fact that overseas employees now account for as much as 40% of our workforce.